Decentralized-ID/decentralized-id.github.io/bookmark-donations/README.md

 ## LICENSING

-Everything I publish is Public Domain.
-If you contribute anything you'd like licensed otherwise, please provide a link to the full-text of the license
+Everything I publish on this website a contribution to the Public Domain.
+If you contribute anything you'd like licensed otherwise, please provide a link to the full-text of the license.